-\\\-[ NEWS ]-Kamala Black Widow Spider-///
+\\\-[ NEWS ]-Kamala Black Widow spider-///

 Kamala Harris Locked Blacks And Hispanics In Cages And Now She Tries to Get Sympathy As a ” Black Women “.